-The Group currently has subsidiaries, associates and joint ventures in Indonesia, Vietnam, Singapore, Malaysia and Myanmar engaged in the automotive business that enjoy exclusive rights in various forms as a manufacturer, assembler, distributor or dealer.
+The Group has subsidiaries, associates and joint ventures in Indonesia, Vietnam, Singapore and Malaysia engaging in the automotive business that enjoy exclusive rights in various forms as a manufacturer, assembler, distributor or dealer.

 Management works to meet targets and improve business performance.
 Notwithstanding this, any change in the principals' strategies may be beyond management's control.
 In certain cases, any withdrawal or dilution of the exclusive rights can potentially have a significant impact on the Group's earnings and total assets.